oasis-tcs/sarif-spec/sarif-2.2/prose/sarif-v2.2-editor-draft.md

 ## 1.2 Terminology <a id='terminology'></a>

-The key words “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “NOT RECOMMENDED”, “MAY”, and “OPTIONAL” in this document are to be interpreted as described in “Key words for use in RFCs to Indicate Requirement Levels” \[[BCP14](#BCP14)\] \[[RFC2119](#RFC2119)\] and “Ambiguity of Uppercase vs Lowercase in RFC 2119 Key Words” \[[RFC8174](#RFC8174)\] when, and only when, they appear in all capitals, as shown here.
+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in "Key words for use in RFCs to Indicate Requirement Levels" \[[BCP14](#BCP14)\] \[[RFC2119](#RFC2119)\] and "Ambiguity of Uppercase vs Lowercase in RFC 2119 Key Words" \[[RFC8174](#RFC8174)\] when, and only when, they appear in all capitals, as shown here.

 For purposes of this document, the following terms and definitions apply: